Al-Qaisaryah Market

 Al-Qaisaryah market is a historic market located in the Al-Rafa'ah district in Al-Ahsa, east of Saudi Arabia.
+It is one of the 12 locations of the UNESCO World Heritage Site Al-Ahsa Oasis.

 Location and history

 Al-Qaisaryah market is located in the center of Al-Hofuf, on the western side of Al-Rafa'ah district and directly opened onto a wide street that runs through the city center from the north to the south.

 The oldest description of the market was provided by the English traveler William Belgrave who visited the city of Al-Hofuf in 1852.
 Also, the market was damaged due to a massive fire that broke out on Thursday, October 18, 2001, this fire destroyed 80% of the market.